snavruzov/pdf-to-markdown/README.md

 # MarkItDown PDF Converter Plugin

-This project provides a **MarkItDown plugin** for converting PDF files to Markdown with a strong emphasis on extracting _all_ content, including text, tables, and images—even from challenging or scanned documents.
+This project provides a **MarkItDown plugin** for converting PDF files to Markdown with an emphasis on extracting _all_ content, including text, tables, and images—even from challenging or scanned documents.
 The plugin is designed for **correctness over speed**, ensuring that as much information as possible is preserved in the Markdown output.

 ## Features